piiih/vim-ramda-import/README.md

 ## Usage

-It's really simple to use this plugin, just add a mapping to the function `ImportFunction`, like this:
+It's really simple to use this plugin, just add a mapping to the function `ImportFunction` to your `.vimrc`, like this:
 ```vim
 nnoremap <C-i> :call ImportFunction()<CR>
 ```